Help during the summer holidays

 Parents often group together with friends to cover particular days and then reciprocate in a shared care arrangement.

 Your local council or community organisations may be running free or subsidised holiday clubs or childcare schemes.
 You can also search for childcare or your local Family Information Service (who should be able to tell you about any holiday schemes running in your local area) on the Family and Childcare Trust website.
+You can also find more information about additional support available during school holidays on the Turn 2 Us website.

 Check your entitlements

-It’s also worth checking you’re receiving the right amount of benefits and financial support.
-If you’re on Universal Credit, check out our advice on getting help with childcare costs.
+It’s also worth checking you’re receiving the right amount of benefits and financial support by using an online benefits calculator.

 Your options using employment rights